Active ingredient

 Rare (may affect up to 1 in 1,000 people)

-If you get any side effects, talk to your doctor or pharmacist.
+If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
 You can also report side effects directly via the Yellow Card Scheme at www.mhra.gov.co.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App.
 Store.
 By reporting side effects you can help provide more information on the safety of this medicine.

 Keep this medicine out of the sight and reach of children.